Shetty073/soak-your-brain-elearning-app/README.md

 ### Note:

--   ALways create the required Groups according to the screenshots provided after all migrations are completed but before deploying/running the app
+-   ~~ALways create the required Groups according to the screenshots provided after all migrations are completed but before deploying/running the app~~ Groups are now included in the migrations.
 -   `<script></script>` tags in `base.html` are not available for `college_base.html` and vice versa.
 -   Please ignore the `project_report` folder

+### Do you wish to contribute?
+* Head over to the issues and select a issue of your liking.
+* If you have any doubts or need explanation of any issue then post question in the respective issue thread.
+* Please don't create new issues for asking questions about already open issue, use that particular issue's thread for asking questions or head over to discussions.

-### Use these templates as reference for creating issues:
+### Found a bug?
+Use these templates as reference for creating issues:

 -   [Bug Reports](https://github.com/Shetty073/soak-your-brain-elearning-app/blob/master/.github/ISSUE_TEMPLATE/bug_report.md)